00Utkarsh00/langGraph-Chatbot/README.md

 ### Functionality Breakdown

 1. **RAG Runner**: Adds context from the NVIDIA document to the user query before passing it to the LLM.
-2. **Stock Price Fetcher**: Provides real-time stock prices using custom functions.
+2. **Stock Price Fetcher**: Provides real-time stock prices using custom functions.  used https://finazon.io/ for api

 - For `rag` and `both` paths, RAG context is included in the query.
 - For `chit_chat`, no additional functions or context are used.